josedavid2101/Jose_Portfolio/README.md

 <img align="left" width="270" height="170" src="https://github.com/josedavid2101/Jose_Portfolio/blob/main/Images/materials_videogame.jpg">

 In this project, I used a Materials Science video game to collect data to help build a model to perform Materials design.
 I tested different game modes, and hypothesis testing was used to determine the most efficient way to generate good results.
 As a result of our testing, we found that humans are more efficient than the currently used computer algorithms but cannot find as good solutions as computers can.
+This innovative approach underscores the potential for unconventional data collection methodologies and explores the intersection of human ingenuity and computational prowess in the field of materials science.
 [View project](https://github.com/josedavid2101/Statistics_videogame/blob/main/README.md)

 _Keywords: Hypothesis testing, Video game, Levene’s test, Non Parametric test, Materials design_